nayzo/NzoGrabberBundle/README.md

 NzoGrabberBundle
 =====================

-The **NzoGrabberBundle** is a Symfony2 Bundle used to Grabbe all types of links and URLs from any website.
+The **NzoGrabberBundle** is a Symfony2 Bundle used to Grabbe all types of links, URLs and Tags for (img, js, css) from any website.

 Features include: